jsayols/classifier/README.md

 # classifier
-Multi-label classifier of Amnesty feed rss into WP labels.
+Multi-label classifier of Amnesty feed with WP labels.